 As you fill out the online application to get your MMJ card, you'll also have to submit payment.
-Qualifying patients are required to pay $150 for either their first-ever medical marijuana card or in order to renew a current MMJ card.
+Qualifying consumers are required to pay $150 for either their first-ever medical marijuana card or in order to renew a current MMJ card.
 Snap participants only have to pay $75 if they qualify.

-For later use, patients have to pay $10 to make changes or replace their medical marijuana card.
+For later use, cardholders have to pay $10 to make changes or replace their medical marijuana card.
 Down the road, when you have less than 90 days of eligibility left on your current MMJ card and you would like to renew your medical marijuana card, you will just have to download and submit the renewal form, then pay the same $150, $75, or $200 application fee.
 Additionally, you will also need a new doctor's recommendation, updated photo, and a current Patient Attestation Form.

 Step 4: Using Your Medical Marijuana Card

-Once the online application is approved and you have your medical marijuana card, you are officially an MMJ patient.
+Once the online application is approved and you have your medical marijuana card, you are officially an MMJ cardholder.
 As someone who is legally able to own and consume cannabis, there are a few regulations and entitlements.

-As an Arizona patient, you’re able to own two and a half ounces of usable marijuana.
+As an Arizona medical consumer, you’re able to own two and a half ounces of usable marijuana.
 If you wish to grow medical marijuana, you have to disclose this on your online application form and must live at least 25 miles away from a dispensary.
 You are able to cultivate and grow up to twelve cannabis plants.
 They have to be housed in a locked and contained facility.